Wednesday, December 22, 2010

 DIRECTIONS:

-1. In a large bowl, stir together the flour, salt, sugar, yeast, garlic powder, oregano, thyme, basil and a pinch of black pepper.
+Making by hand:1.
+In a large bowl, stir together the flour, salt, sugar, yeast, garlic powder, oregano, thyme, basil and a pinch of black pepper.
 Mix in 1 tablespoon of olive oil and water.

 2. When the dough has pulled together, turn it out onto a lightly floured surface, and knead until smooth and elastic.
 Lightly oil a large bowl, place the dough in the bowl, and turn to coat with oil.
 Cover with a damp cloth, and let rise in a warm place for 20 minutes.